Buttermilk Orange Panna Cotta

 Light but creamy Buttermilk Panna Cotta is a foolproof dessert choice.
 You can cook it way ahead of time plus it’s almost impossible to find a person who doesn’t like it.
 Everybody will enjoy this creamy vanilla bean deliciousness topped with fresh oranges.
 It’s a perfect dessert for warmer weather.
 Especially spring, when you can sit outside and have a teaspoon of light panna cotta and a sip of slightly chilled sweet wine.
 Yeah, life can be unbearably good sometimes!

 It’s surprisingly easy to cook panna cotta.
 The only tricky part is to remove soft jello-like dessert from the mold.
 To make it easier, briefly dip the bottoms of the mold in warm water and invert onto dessert plates.
 However, it’s not a requirement.
 You can serve your panna cotta in glass ramekins topped with fruits or berries.
-For this recipe we chose fresh oranges and sweet orange sauce.
+For this recipe, I chose fresh oranges and sweet orange sauce.
 It’s a great combo that gives a burst of freshness and bright flavor!
-Try it yourself and tell us what you think =)
+Try it yourself and tell me what you think =)

 - unflavored gelatin - 1 1/2 teaspoons

 - coconut oil spray or another cooking spray

 - orange - 1